byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 **Biotic- ‘life’.**

+**Why make Eco-Pro*Biotics?**
-**Why make Eco-Pro*Biotics*? *On Behalf Of Life.* A Gift of Life, given symbiotically by healing and cleaning the whole body and built environment with Eco-Pro*biotics*.
-More than skin deep, Soul Food for the Microbiome of Mother Earth's Water and Soil.**
+*On Behalf Of Life.* A Gift of Life, given symbiotically by healing and cleaning the whole body and built environment with Eco-Pro*biotics*.
+More than skin deep, **Soul Food for the Microbiome of Mother Earth's Water and Soil.**

 ### **Body And Soil Microbial Gardens**